Home » Recipes » Course » Dips » EASY Loaded Bread Dipping Oil

 Notes

 SERVING SUGGESTIONS: I highly recommend soft, fresh focaccia to serve with this oil – my super easy no-knead focaccia is perfect.
 This fragrant rosemary parmesan bread is also wonderful.
-Any leftovers are fab dolloped onto grilled chicken, steak or fish, and also make a fabulous dressing.
+Any leftovers are fab dolloped onto grilled chicken, roast chicken, steak or salmon, and also make a fabulous dressing.
 Toss through a crunchy salad, spoon on top of poached or scrambled eggs, mix through pasta to make a quick sauce or use as the dressing in a pasta salad.

 STORAGE INSTRUCTIONS: The oil will keep well for at least a week in the fridge, stored in an airtight container.